 Although refunds are not guaranteed, plan participants have received a cash refund from the Trust every year without fail since the program’s inception.
 Historically, Trust plan participants eagerly anticipate news about their potential refund.

 - The Trust annual refund will be distributed on February 19

-- Over 56,500 members will have immediate access to their refund through electronic deposit, including over 33,000 members who signed up for the new Automated Clearing House (ACH) option
+- Over 84,000 members will have immediate access to their refund through electronic deposit, including over 56,500 members who have signed up for the new Automated Clearing House (ACH) option

 - Click to view the Committee Report with refund percentages and Trust Refund FAQs.
 All plan participants will have 24/7 online access to their Annual Refund Statement/Schedule K-1 via the self-service portal upon refund distribution.

-Refund Enhancements Can Add More Money to Your Refund
+Refund Options Can Add More Money to Your Refund

-A member’s refund is increased by $25.00 if the member has more than one trust product.
+A member’s refund is increased by $25.00 if the member has more than one Trust product.
 For participants making monthly Electronic Fund Transfer payments, the refund basis is increased by $25.00.
 The refund is reduced by $6.00 for participants with Dependent Child Coverage.
-If you signed up for ACH by December 31, 2015, you will receive a one-time $25 increase to your 2016 refund.

 If you haven’t done so already, sign up for ACH and have future annual refunds deposited to your savings or checking account the day they become available.
 To thank planholders for registering for electronic deposits, a one-time $25 increase will be added to your refund in the year in which you successfully enroll.
 Sign up using these three, easy steps:

 - Go to www.trustmyaccount.cpai.com; registered users simply sign in; new users must register first